 Andrew Wyatt’s review published on Letterboxd :

 The standard cis-het praise for a film with a LGBT lead character is almost always that the story is "so relatable”.
-Which, at least in some instances, is just a nice way of saying that the speaker found the character’s identity to be largely incidental to the story the filmmaker is telling.
+Which, at least in some instances, is just a nice way of saying that the speaker found the character’s identity to be largely incidental to the story.
 Particularly in romances (and romantic tragedies), I think this indeed comes off as a vacuous, backhanded sort of compliment.

 However, director Sebastián Lelio's features are only romances in the proximal, descriptive sense; he makes adult dramas, full stop.
 He isn’t all that interested in love, or even lust, at least as ultimate subjects.
 What he *is* interested in is how those potent emotions sharpen, obfuscate, and discombobulate other aspects of the human experience, such as aging in 'Gloria', grief in 'A Fantastic Woman', or religion and freedom in 'Disobedience'.

 Lelio has gotten some flak lately for the “insufficient queerness” of his films, but this strikes me as beside the point.
 Queerness is often deeply embedded in them, as both a motif and a plot point, but it’s not what his films are *about*, strictly speaking.